Wayne-dot/React/day_2/Exercise1.md

 Exercises: JSX
 1. What is an HTML element?
 A piece of code with open and close tag.
 2. How to write a self closing HTML element?
 Just complete the open tag
-3. What is an HTML attribute?
-Write some of them <p> <button> <input>
+3. What is an HTML attribute, write some of them? p, input, button
 4. What is JSX?
+Use javascript code to write HTML element
 5. What is babel?
+JSX use babel to transpiler to javascript code
-6. What is a transpiler?
+6. What is a transpiler? use to transfer from one language to another